smaurya4941/smart-attendance-system-app/README.md

 ## Support

 For issues or questions:
-- Check the Railway build logs for deployment issues
+- Check the Render build logs for deployment issues
 - Check the application logs for runtime issues
-- Contact Railway support for platform-specific problems
+- Contact Render support for platform-specific problems

 ## License